 Jan 15th, 2026 to Jan 15th, 2026

-Program: 10:00 am in Person
+Program: 10:00 am In-Person

 SRQG member, Judy Mathieson will be the speaker at the first program meeting in January.
 She Has been a member for 20 years after moving to Santa Rosa.
 Her 30 year career as a teacher of quiltmaking took her to 48 states and 6 countries.
 Most of her workshops and books were focused on the Mariner’s Compass pattern.
 She has also explored animal portraits and art quilts She promises to bring all of the quilts that she currently owns.